DNMC2513/Nontechies-DataScienceLexicon/Shell_terminal_console.md

     <tr>
         <th>Definition</th>
         <th>A software that process inputs (commands from users) and return output</th>
-        <th colspan = "3"> The graphical interface for users to work with a Shell.
+        <th colspan = "3"> The interface for users to work with a Shell.
 In other words, it is an environment for users to type in commands (in a specialized language) to work with the Shell.</th>
     </tr>
 <tr>
         <th>Variants</th>